 One key to testing and using imgix effectively is to configure your asset storage to make the best use of our advanced caching architecture.
 Thinking through how your asset catalog is stored and specifying in advance how assets should be cached allows every link in the chain between your Origin asset and the end user to serve it as quickly as possible.

-imgix can connect directly with Amazon S3, Google Cloud Storage, Microsoft Azure, your servers, or proxy any assets on the internet.
+imgix can connect directly to diverse cloud storage providers or servers.
 As long as your assets are publicly addressable by a URL, we can serve them, so there’s no need to move them anywhere specific.
-That said, we recommend the following best practices to ensure a smooth integration.
+We recommend the following best practices to ensure a smooth integration.

 - Organizing your assets into folders within your root location (e.g. an Amazon S3 bucket or web folder) is fine for classifying further, and a folder at that level can be addressed specifically by a Source by adding it as the prefix.
 However, if you want to serve assets from more than one folder in the root location, you’ll need to set the Source to that location and add the folder name when building the asset URL.
 This will give you the best performance and flexibility.